 &lt;sup>10 Clearing agreements are "securities contracts," exempt from automatic stays, preferences, and other bankruptcy rules.
 See Duffie and Skeel (2012).

-The annexes of the CUA contain schedules that define the eligible collateral for a particular type of repo as well as the haircut for each collateral type.
+&lt;sup>11 The annexes of the CUA contain schedules that define the eligible collateral for a particular type of repo as well as the haircut for each collateral type.
 Section 4.2 provides more detail.